 Next, I study the strategic considerations of party elites with a model of costly entry.
 I assume that party elites care both about office rents and policies.
 They take into account their probabilities of winning the primary and the general election, as well as the effect their entry has on the outcome.
-To isolate the effect of the incumbent's position on the candidates' considerations, I assume here the winner of the primary is decided by the flip of a (possibly biased) coin.
-This ensures candidates' decisions on whether to enter the primary race are centered on expectations about the outcome of the general elections - not on barriers to entry.
+To isolate the effect of the incumbent's position on the candidates' considerations about the general election, I assume here the winner of the primary is decided by the flip of a (possibly biased) coin.

-As before, there are two candidates whose platforms are $x_E < x_M \le 0$.
-Candidates announce their running decisions sequentially.12 If only one candidate runs, she faces the incumbent in the general election.
+As before, there are two candidates whose platforms are $x_E < x_M \le 0$ .
+Candidates announce their running decisions sequentially.
+If only one candidate runs, she faces the incumbent in the general election.
 If both candidates run, E wins the primary with probability p.
 If neither candidate runs, the incumbent is reelected.
 Candidates run when indifferent.
-The cost of running for office is $c \ge 0$ and I assume this cost is low enough so that each candidate prefers to run when in equilibrium the other is not running: $c \le F\left(\frac{x_I+x_J}{2}\right)(B + \ell(x_I - x_J))$ for $J \in \{E, M\}$.
-The game is otherwise identical to the one described in Section 3.
+The cost of running for office is $c \ge 0$ and I assume this cost is low enough so that each candidate prefers to run when in equilibrium the other is not running: $c \le F\left(\frac{x_I + x_J}{2}\right)(B + \ell(x_I - x_J))$ for $J \in \{E, M\}$ .
+The game is otherwise identical to the one described in the previous section.